MamchurB/aqa-inforce-Bohdan/README.md

    - Book room with valid data
    - Attempt booking with invalid data (past dates, checkout before checkin, empty fields)
    - Verify that earlier booked dates are unavailable
+## Known Issues / Bugs

+- Rooms can be created with **invalid dates** via UI/API.
+- Contact field validation behaves inconsistently: a **valid email may fail** the check.
+- `GetId` method: if a **non-existent ID** is provided, the request fails due to **time-out**.
+- Other potential inconsistencies in the UI and API related to data entry.

+> Recommendation: use test data cautiously in production environments.
 ## Setup

 ```bash